 I frankly am afraid the boundaries of words in different languages are too vague and the emotional and international connotations are too extensive to make any quasi-mechanical translation scheme very hopeful.

-But Weaver remained undeterred and composed his famous 1949 Memorandum, entitled simply "Translation", which he sent to some 30 noteworthy minds of the time.
+But Weaver remained undeterred and composed his famous 1949 Memorandum, titled simply "Translation", which he sent to some 30 noteworthy minds of the time.
 It posited in more detail the need for and possibility of MT.
 Thus began the first era of MT research.

 The first generation (henceforth referred to as 1G) of MT systems worked on the principle of direct transfer; that is to say that the route taken from source language text to its target language equivalent was a short one consisting essentially of two processes: replacement and adjustment.
 A direct system would comprise a bilingual dictionary containing potential replacements or target language equivalents for each word in the source language.
 A restriction of such MT systems was therefore that they were unidirectional and could not accommodate many languages unlike the systems that followed.
 Rules for choosing correct replacements were incorporated but functioned on a basic level; although there was some initial morphological analysis prior to dictionary lookup, subsequent local re-ordering and final generation of the target text, there was no scope for syntactic analysis let alone semantic analysis!
 Inevitably this often led to poor quality output, which certainly contributed to the severe criticism of MT in the 1966 Automatic Language Processing Advisory Committee (ALPAC) report which stated that it saw little use for MT in the foreseeable future.
 The damning judgment of the ALPAC report effectively halted research funding for machine translation in the USA throughout the 1960s and 1970s.